-- Help Contents (F1) Opens the online help that provides the information about the Keysight M8070B. - Technical Support > Keysight Community Opens the Keysight Community Help page in the web browser. - License Manager Opens the Keysight License Manager window, which allows you to manage node-locked and transportable licenses for a variety of software products and instruments.
-For more information, refer to Keysight License Manager 5 on page 736.
+- Help Contents (F1) Opens the online help that provides the information about the Keysight M8070B. - Technical Support > - It provides the following selections: - Keysight Community Opens the Keysight Community Help page in the web browser. - My Support ID Opens My Support ID window that displays the information on the installed licenses, their description and Host ID. - My Support Subscription Opens the My Support Subscription window that displays information on the installed licenses, their description, software version on which they are installed, software version date and support subscription. - License Manager Opens the Keysight License Manager window, which allows you to manage node-locked and transportable licenses for a variety of software products and instruments.
+For more information, refer to Keysight License Manager 5 on page 744.